mabryaf/IRS624_Kibana/README.md

 # Who: Explain whom your search engines may serve and their basic information needs.
 Ideally You should be able to describe three use cases (information needs).
 - The search engine is for people who want a quicker or straightforward way of getting the list of movies that is related to their query.
 It does not boast a very excellent UI that other sites have, but that is exactly why it is better for people who just want the titles and information about it much quicker.
 There is no need to click other buttons or navigate to other pages to get more information about the movie.
 Moreover, unlike websites like Netflix, the titles in the search engine cater to a more broad audience who may want something that is from the early 1900s, but it is fully equipped with the latest titles from 2018 as well.
 - First Use Case: The user will be capable of entering a query and they will receive a list of movies with the highest similarity to the query.
-- Second Use Case: The user will be capable of adding filters to the query and movies matching the filter will be removed from the list~~
+- Second Use Case: The user will be capable of adding filters to the query and movies matching the filter will be removed from the list
-- ~~Third Use Case: The user will be capable of sorting the results~~
+- Third Use Case: The user will be capable of receiving a random list of films

 # How: Describe related decisions you have made and steps you have taken to build the Engine
 ## Steps: